Our verdict

 Traction...well...didn't really gain that much traction

-Traction is OK, especially on clean courts.
+We found that the traction is OK, especially on clean courts.
 However, on even mildly dusty surfaces, hard lateral movements can lead to slips.
-According to the playtesters, this is because the outsole picks up dust quite easily.
-And what makes it worse is that occasional wiping is not enough.
-"Two good stops and then you have to wipe again," complains a reviewer.
-He also finds playing in the shoe "kind of dangerous" for that reason.
+We noticed that this is because the outsole picks up dust quite easily.
+And what makes it worse is that occasional wiping is not enough: two good stops and then we have to wipe again.

 adidas-dame-8-outsole.JPG

 It appears that Adidas was not able to learn from the Dame 7's traction experience.
-The Dame 7 was also described to only have so-so traction at best.
+We also found the Dame 7 to only have so-so traction at best.

 But the outsole has solid durability for outdoors

-Those who have tested the Dame 8's wear resistance on outdoor courts are impressed with the durability of its rubber outsole.
+Testing the Dame 8's wear resistance on outdoor courts left us impressed with the durability of its rubber outsole.

 This is quite surprising given that the outsole on the Adidas Dame 8 is neither very thick nor hard.